The-Aether-Team/Enhanced-Extinguishing/docs/README.md

 You can also support The Aether Team's projects by telling your friends, joining our Discord server, and sharing our progress and announcements on social media.
 Every bit helps!

-If you're interested in sponsoring The Aether: Enhanced Extinguishing or The Aether Team, please [contact Oz#1986 on the Aether Community Discord](https://discord.gg/aethermod).
+If you're interested in sponsoring Enhanced Extinguishing or The Aether Team, please [contact Oz#1986 on the Aether Community Discord](https://discord.gg/aethermod).

 ## :package: Download the latest releases
 [![Modloader: Forge](https://img.shields.io/badge/mod%20loader-forge-CC974D?style=flat-square)](https://files.minecraftforge.net/net/minecraftforge/forge/)
 [![CircleCI](https://circleci.com/gh/The-Aether-Team/Enhanced-Extinguishing/tree/1.19.4-develop.svg?style=shield)](https://app.circleci.com/pipelines/github/The-Aether-Team/Enhanced-Extinguishing?branch=1.19.4-develop)
 ### Release builds
-The Aether: Enhanced Extinguishing has no stable release builds for the latest version of Minecraft just yet, but this mod is in active development so keep an eye out for its eventual release.
+Enhanced Extinguishing has no stable release builds for the latest version of Minecraft just yet, but this mod is in active development so keep an eye out for its eventual release.

 ### Bleeding edge builds
 If you’re feeling a bit more adventurous or wish to help test the in-development versions, we provide **bleeding edge builds** which are produced on [CircleCI](https://app.circleci.com/pipelines/github/The-Aether-Team/Enhanced-Extinguishing).
 These builds are created for every new commit and contain the latest available code.
 We do not recommend users treat these builds as releases, as they are unfinished and may contain serious issues.
 If you wish to download these builds, check out [this guide](https://github.com/The-Aether-Team/The-Aether/wiki/CircleCI-Guide).